Avoid Cryptocurrency Scams with these 24 Red Flags (Updated 2019)

 A general rule when trying to overhaul an industry is that it can’t be done alone.
 It takes a brigade of passionate people in order to even shift the status quo an inch.
-When evaluating a team, there should be more than two or four members on the team.
+When evaluating a team, there should be more than two or three members on the team.

 4. No Advisers

 Advisers provide team assurance.
 Simply put, a team without advisers demonstrates a lack of ability to convince market influencers that their vision for the future is valuable.
 This is extended to teams that only have a single adviser.